Chapter Seventeen II

 Susan, “You know it didn’t cross my mind that Chinese food is what you eat all the time.”

-“Daphne’s introduced Italian, American and a bit of Indian.
-We have veg lasagna, chunky tomato spaghetti, macaroni and cheese, veg stuffed baked potato, daal.
+“Daphne’s introducing Italian, American and a bit of Indian.
 Daphne uses so many things to flavor up the vegetables, lots of times I eat them raw.
 My first favorite is Daphne café anything.
 After that, it’s a dead heat for Mini’s all American, Chinese or Italian.
 Of course there’s Chef Villaume’s French, then Marty’s cart across from the Diner, Indian, Mexican, Japanese, Cuban and Thai.”

 Susan, “Is there any food you don’t like?”

 Janah giggles, “Well, I don’t eat meat, so I haven’t tried everything.
-I’d probably like it, it smells good when Daphne cooks it.
-Just not on my list.”
+I’d probably like it, it smells good, just not on my list.”

 I pull Janah up and say goodnight to the family.
 I want her to get lots of sleep, she isn’t objecting.
 I fire up one of the sex toys Sis had obligingly put on our nightstand, Janah squirms orgasmically.
 After she falls asleep, I use it on myself with an equally blissful result, then curl up next to my other, oblivious for the next ten hours.